LiamPimlott/favour-trader/README.md

 - Run `npm run dev` to run the devServer and devClient concurrently in one shell.
 - A front end build is only require if accessing the front-end from the server (localhost//:3001), otherwise just do any browsing through the webpack server (localhost//:3000).

-Running Mobile Client:
-- ** SEE THE README FILE IN THE /favour-trader-native DIRECTORY **

-Notes for working on this repository:
-- Please only work off of the 'develop' branch (we will merge develop into master when a new release is scheduled)
-- You must have at least 1 code review before you merge your branch.
-- Any changes must pass the TravisCI builds.
-(These are automaticly ran via github integrations).

 ## Testing:

 The tests use Mocha and Chai.
 They connect to a totally different MongoDB instance as to not destroy the dev or prod dbs.